Ryan-B1yth/CLONE_stock_take_app/README.md

 - Site owner goals:
   - Have the interface be easy to navigate and reflect recent actions to the user.
   - Show the user exactly how many of each product they can make.
+  - Have user data be only accessable to that specific user.

 ### Design
 - Color Scheme